Killersparrow1/reddit-media-downloader-V1.1/README.md

 [![light-Edit-Edit.png](https://i.postimg.cc/KjXRnLkF/light-Edit-Edit.png)](https://postimg.cc/9Rpm2DYN)
 [![dark-Edit-Edit.png](https://i.postimg.cc/14h5qZdz/dark-Edit-Edit.png)](https://postimg.cc/wR2dCngK)
-"The application includes functionality to filter and handle NSFW (Not Safe For Work) content, with appropriate user controls and warnings.
-Screenshots demonstrating this capability are included solely for the purpose of showcasing the application's complete feature set in a technical context."
+"The application includes features to filter and manage NSFW (Not Safe for Work) content, with clear user controls and warning mechanisms.
+Screenshots demonstrating this functionality are provided solely to illustrate the application’s full technical capabilities.
+The included images were intentionally shared by the respective artist/model as part of their work, and no personal identifiers such as names or faces have been disclosed, ensuring privacy and professionalism."

 ## 📋 Overview
 Reddit Media Downloader is a Python Flask application that allows users to download images and videos from any Reddit user's posts.
 It features a modern glass-morphism UI with dark mode support, bulk downloading capabilities, and filtering options.